erinosb/bash_notes/01_intro_bash_variables.md

 ## Input

-### Hard wiring
 Getting things into and out of a shell script is really important.
 There are many ways to get information into shell scripts.
 Mostly, the only information we give shell scripts are alphanumeric names of things.

-We can do this by typing things into the script itself.
+### Hard wiring
+One, maybe obvious, way we can get information into a script is simply by typing it in there.
+For example, if I want to tell a script to count the lines in a document called file1.txt, I can just write it that way, like so:

 ```bash
     wc file1.txt
 ```

 That's easy.
 I just wrote file1.txt into the code.
 But what if I want to change the file to count without re-writing my code?
-I'll need better, more interactive strategies for this.
-There are a few ways to do this, but the most popular is probably taking arguments on the command line:
+I'll need a better, more interactive strategy.
+The most popular is taking arguments on the command line:

 ### Arguments